Alexous-O/Hash-Calculator/README.md

 A hash calculator is a tool used to generate hash values ​​from input data.
 These hash values ​​are fixed sequences of characters (usually in hexadecimal) that represent the unique digital fingerprint of the data.

-This project aims to explain the principle of ransomware and I developed it as part of my studies, to learn how it works.
+This project aims to explain the principle of the Hash-Calculator, I developed it as part of my studies, to learn how it works.

 ## Uses of a Hash Calculator :